-In the summer of 2017, I was in an joint internship program at the Bodylogical project team.
+In the summer of 2017, I started a research co-funded by Qualcomm Institute and PwC’s Bodylogical Team.
 Our goal was to design an Augmented Reality (or Mixed Reality) data visualization tool for population health management.
 It is an early stage open project and we’ve been through many different iterations of prototyping, including prototypes that are designed toward professional data analyst and toward individual user who has health issues and needs concern if the data reflect such fact.
 Reviewing all the prototypes that we once have tried, I think it would be interesting to bring out some of them here in this blog.

 The very first prototype we implemented is to render a 3D bar chart in the augmented reality environment, with some basic features including loading files, selecting data and some manipulations of the chart.

 Clearly this approach has some advantages of identifying outstanding data groups by picking out the towering bars, and also provides quick reference to the data group in certain year in certain area.
 But it turns out that there are many limitations in this kind of visualization and it does not provide anything new beyond what could already be shown on a regular Excel sheet.

 Our second trial strives to make best use of the environment provided by the mixed reality.
 Instead of plainly lay out all the data information on a chart, we implemented “Embedded Visualization” based on the individual heath data from the population health.
 As a result, we crafted an experimental tool that targets toward individual user based on their health data.
 The tool will provide embedded visualization based on image and object recognition to show data relevant to certain object in regards to the health of an user.